About the North Georgia Children’s Chorus

-Below you will read the model for what we have done in past seasons, and what we plan to offer for the spring 2018 term and continue in the future for our singers 8-16.
+Below you will read the model for what we have done in past seasons, and what we plan to offer for the fall 2018 term and continue in the future for our singers 8-16.
 However, the Primary Choir is still on hiatus this term.

 JUBILANT SONG (ages 12-16)

 Music literacy, sightreading, vocal training, and basic musicianship/artistry are presented in a comprehensive program to singers ages 8-16.
 An eclectic mix of unison, two- and three-part literature is selected for each program.

 To build a strong foundation for music and future choral singing, children ages 6-8 receive training in First Steps in Music, a program providing instruction in singing, musicianship and movement.
 The older children in this group, who will be moving to Upbeat Singers, will receive additional vocal training.

 We have performed regularly at Gloria Shott Auditorium on the campus of the University of North Georgia, Dahlonega campus, and at various locations in Dawsonville and the Gainesville area.
 The fall 2018 concert will be held at Dahlonega Presbyterian Church.
 Driving directions.

 Rehearsals are held in downtown Dahlonega at Dahlonega Baptist Church on Mondays at 4:00 p.m., and end at 5:30 p.m.
 Driving directions.